NC State PDIC to Expand Modified Operations

 - We strongly encourage digital image samples be submitted before deciding to send a physical sample.

-- We will resume accepting physical samples from home and commercial landscapes.
+- We have resumed accepting physical samples from home and commercial landscapes.

 Because of our limited staffing, not all of our normal assays will be possible and diagnostic results may take longer than usual.